rust-lang/rust/docs/dev/architecture.md

 Heavy tests are only run when `RUN_SLOW_TESTS` env var is set.

 The middle, and most important, boundary is `ide`.
-Unlike `rust-analyzer`, which exposes API, `ide` uses Rust API and is intended to use by various tools.
+Unlike `rust-analyzer`, which exposes API, `ide` uses Rust API and is intended for use by various tools.
-Typical test creates an `AnalysisHost`, calls some `Analysis` functions and compares the results against expectation.
+A typical test creates an `AnalysisHost`, calls some `Analysis` functions and compares the results against expectation.

 The innermost and most elaborate boundary is `hir`.
 It has a much richer vocabulary of types than `ide`, but the basic testing setup is the same: we create a database, run some queries, assert result.